 Supplier: An individual, partnership, corporation or limited liability company that is licensed under the Video Gaming Act to supply major components or parts to video gaming terminals to licensed terminal operators.

 Symbols: Symbols are the different illustrations on the various slot machine reels.
-These symbols include cherries and dollar signs as well as sevens and money bags.
-There are many different symbols on slot machine reels today.
+These include standard symbols like cherries and dollar signs in addition to many more symbols on slot machine reels today.

 Terminal operator: An individual, partnership, corporation or limited liability company that is licensed under the Video Gaming Act that owns, services, and maintains video gaming terminals for placement in licensed establishments, licensed truck stop establishments, licensed fraternal establishments or licensed veterans establishments.